sidaroz/ballers/README.md

 ### Usage

-- Make sure you have Docker running
-- Input `docker compose up` in terminal to get server running
-- Open a new terminal
+- Open a new terminal and navigate to server folder with command `cd server`
+- To run the server then input `python manage.py runserver` or `python3 manage.py runserver` in terminal
+- Return to base directory with input `cd ..`
 - Navigate to client folder with input `cd client`
 - Input `npm run start` this command will open client side to http://localhost:3000
 - To kill server input `ctrl c` in the live terminal
-- To prune docker container first input `docker compose down` followed by `docker volume prune`

 ## Technologies